DamienIrving/climate-analysis/software_installation/README.md

 My approach for installing Python libraries is to first install Anaconda.
 It's a free scientific Python distribution that comes with most of the libraries you'd ever need.
 For installing extra libraries alongside Anaconda,
-I first search [Binstar](https://binstar.org/) to see if `conda` can be used (conda is the library installer that comes with Anaconda).
+I first search [Anaconda.org](https://anaconda.org/) to see if `conda` can be used (conda is the library installer that comes with Anaconda).
 If a binstar isn't available,
 then I use the generic python package installer (`pip` or `easy_install`).
 This approach avoids the need to install things myself from binaries or source code, which is a nightmare and in most cases doesn't work.

-## Ubuntu (i.e. Linux)
+## Linux

+I have installed software on machines that run Ubuntu 12.04 and CentOS 7.

 ### NCO

-The Ubuntu Software Centre has NCO, which is the equivalent to `apt-get install nco` at the command line.
+* The Ubuntu Software Centre has NCO, which is the equivalent to `apt-get install nco` at the command line.
+* For CentOS run `yum install nco`

 ### CDO

-The Ubuntu Software Centre has CDO, which is the equivalent to `apt-get install cdo` at the command line.
+* The Ubuntu Software Centre has CDO, which is the equivalent to `apt-get install cdo` at the command line.
+* `yum` doesn't have cdo on CentOS

 ### Anaconda